survivejs/react-book/manuscript/12_authoring_libraries.md

 ## Library Formats

 I output my React component in various formats at my boilerplate.
-I generate a version that's convenient to consume from Node by processing my component code through Babel.
-That will convert ES6 etc. goodies to a format which is possible to consume from vanilla Node.
+I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
+That will convert ES6 etc. goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.

 In addition I generate so called *distribution bundles*: `.js` and `.min.js`.
 In addition there's a sourcemap (`.map`) for both.
 That is useful for debugging.
 It is possible to consume these bundles standalone.
 They come with an [UMD](https://github.com/umdjs/umd) wrapper.

-UMD makes it possible to consume them from various environments including global, AMD and CommonJS (Node format).
+UMD makes it possible to consume them from various environments including global, AMD and CommonJS (Node.js format).
 You can refresh your memory with these by checking the Getting Started chapter for examples.

 It is surprisingly easy to generate the aforementioned bundles using webpack.
 In case of my boilerplate the configuration is as follows: